 Your Rights Regarding Your Health Information

-Right to Request Restrictions: You have the right to request restrictions on how we use and disclose your health information for treatment, payment or health care operations.
-We are not required to agree to your request.
+Right to Request Restrictions: You have the right to request restrictions on how we use and disclose your health information for treatment, payment, or health care operations.
+In most circumstances, we are not required to agree to your request.
 If we do agree, we will comply with your request unless the information is needed to provide you emergency treatment.
 To request restrictions, you must make your request in writing and submit it to your local Texas Oncology office.
+We are required to agree to a request that we restrict a disclosure made to a health plan for payment or health care operations purposes that is not otherwise required by law, if you, or someone other than the health plan on your behalf, paid for the service or item in question out-of-pocket in full.

 Right to Request Confidential Communications: You have the right to request that we communicate with you in a certain manner or at a certain location regarding the services you receive from us.
 For example, you may ask that we only contact you at work or only by mail.
 To request confidential communications, you must make your request in writing and submit it to your local Texas Oncology office.
 We will not ask you the reason for your request.
 We will attempt to accommodate all reasonable requests.

 Right to Inspect and Copy: You have the right to inspect and copy health information that may be used to make decisions about your care.
-Usually, this includes medical and billing records, but does not include psychotherapy notes or information that is compiled in reasonable anticipation of, or use in, a civil, criminal, or administrative action or proceeding.
 To inspect and copy your health information, you must make your request in writing by filling out the appropriate form provided by us and submitting it to your local Texas Oncology office.
-If you request a copy of your health information, we may charge a fee for the costs of copying, mailing or preparing the requested documents.
+You may request access to your medical information in a certain electronic form and format if readily producible or, if not readily producible, in a mutually agreeable electronic form and format.
+Further, you may request in writing that we transmit a copy of your health information to any person or entity you designate.
+Your written, signed request must clearly identify such designated person or entity and where you would like us to send the copy.
+If you request a copy of your health information, we may charge a cost-based fee for the labor, supplies, and postage required to meet your request.

 We may deny your request to inspect and copy in certain very limited circumstances.
 If you are denied access to your health information, you may request that the denial be reviewed by a licensed health care professional chosen by us.
 The person conducting the review will not be the person who denied your request.
 We will comply with the outcome of the review.